College Program Overview

 Who Should Apply?

-The curriculum is designed for college students, sophomore level and above, within the age range of 18 and 26 years old, who are emerging leaders in their school, campus and/or community.
+The curriculum is designed for college students and recent graduates 26 years of age or younger, who are emerging leaders in their school, campus and/or community.

 You might consider applying for College Leadership Rhode Island if the following qualities describe you: